-When we talk about modern-day sales cycles, we hear a lot of challenges.
-Just about every sales rep will tell you that the sales cycle is getting increasingly complex.
+When we talk about modern-day sales cycles, we hear about a lot of challenges.
+Nearly every sales rep will tell you that the sales cycle is getting increasingly complex.
 With the continuous advent of new technology, leadership teams have more visibility and insight into how effective their current business operations are.
 Because of this, there are now multiple stakeholders, all of whom want a voice in why and how to improve their current processes.

 So, what does this mean for sales organizations?
-As an account development representative, I talk every day with people who are experiencing these kinds of challenges—and I also am part of a team that is selling into this increasingly complex world.
+As an account development representative, I talk every day with people who are experiencing these kinds of challenges — and I also am part of a team that is selling into this increasingly complex world.
 Let’s take a closer look at how peer-to-peer relationships within sales organizations can make a tremendous, positive impact on modern sales cycles.

 A Long and Winding Road

 For starters, the modern sales cycle is longer and more complex than it ever was before.
 It demands more investment in developing relationships with an entire team of buyers.
 This has led companies to develop large sales organizations, with various positions based on unique responsibilities, tasks, and levels of involvement throughout the sales cycle.

 But why is this required?
 Why can’t one sales professional work side by side with their lead through the entire buyer’s journey?
 Well, for one thing, that’s just downright difficult to do.
 A fully ramped sales representative already has enough on his or her plate simply working to find new business opportunities.